m4cm3nz/gobarber/README.md

 # GoBarber

 A scheduling app for Barbershops.
-A Concept project, build during the Rocketseat GoStack Bootcamp.
+A Concept project, builded during the Rocketseat GoStack Bootcamp.
 It uses Node.js, React.js, and React Native, with Typescript.
 It uses DDD, TTD, SOLID, and Clean Code principles and concepts.
 A lot of cool packages in an awesome CSS styled components designed by the Rocketseat Team.